triple-t-h/nginx_installer/README.md

 # Overview

 This script install and configure a local Web server with nginx and php.
-The Version 1 is currently for openSUSE and suse zypper.
+The Version 1 is currently for openSUSE and use zypper.

 ----------